PixarAnimationStudios/OpenSubdiv/documentation/subdivision_surfaces.rst

 its uses in allowing separate meshes to be seamlessly joined together by replicating the vertices along boundaries, but these uses are limited.
-Given the global nature of the setting, it is usually preferable to explicitly make the boundary faces holes in the areas where surfaces from separate meshes are joined.
+Given the global nature of the setting, it is usually preferable to explicitly make the boundary faces holes in the areas where surfaces from separate meshes are joined, rather than sharpening edges to interpolate the desired boundaries everywhere else.

 The remaining "edge only" and "edge and corner" choices are then solely distinguished by whether or not the surface at corner vertices is smooth or sharp.